taj-ny/kwin-effects-forceblur/README.md

 - X11 and Wayland support
 - Force blur
 - Rounded corners with optional anti-aliasing
-- Optional blur texture caching for much lower GPU usage, works best with tiling
+- Static blur for much lower GPU usage, works best with tiling

 ### Bug fixes
 Fixes for blur-related Plasma bugs that haven't been patched yet.